 8: Patek Philippe Nautilus

-The standard Nautilus does not come with a moon phase, but luckily for us, they do have a version with this complication.
+The standard Patek Philippe Nautilus does not come with a moon phase, but luckily for us, they do have a version with this complication.
 As expected, Patek Philippe manages to add this feature without crowding the dial or taking away from the mastery that is the Nautilus.

-One thing to note that is that the first few watches on this list don’t track the moon phase mechanically.
+One thing to note is that the first few watches on this list don’t track the moon phase mechanically.
 Instead, they use a quartz feature.
 While many of you will be okay with that, others will want all the bells and whistles.
 Either way, taking a hard look at the 8 timepieces on this list is a great place to start for those of you who want to invest in a moon phase watch.